Skip to Content

 We're here for you

-Everyone deserves peace of mind when it comes to safeguarding what’s most important.
 We’re ready to help you deliver the protection and security your clients deserve.
 Reach out to us anytime for questions and support, and we’ll get in touch with you as soon as possible.

 In 2006, Congress enacted §101(j) to impose an income tax on the death benefits of employer‐owned life insurance policies (in excess of premiums paid)—unless specified conditions are met prior to issuance of the policy.